unstructai/.github/profile/README.md

+# UnStruct.AI

+🌐 **Redefining Incident Response with Generative AI**

+UnStruct.AI is not just another tool – it's a pioneering leap into the future.
+By harnessing the raw power of generative AI, we're supercharging cybersecurity incident response workflows, unveiling hidden patterns and insights from incident data, and fostering seamless team collaboration and communication.
+Our mission?
+To completely revolutionize how organizations respond to incidents.

+> **Did You Know?**
+> The average downtime cost for medium to large companies stands at a staggering ​**$10,719/min**​*.
+Furthermore, a single cybersecurity incident can set you back by **$4.35 million**​**.
+UnStruct's proposition? **Slash these costs by over 15%**.

+At UnStruct, we're not just about innovation - we're about meaningful innovation.
+The (cybersecurity) incident response and management realm has long been stagnant, often burdening organizations with hefty fees for lackluster solutions.
+We aim to change this narrative.

+Driven by a community-first, open-source ethos, we're democratizing access to cutting-edge, impactful innovation.
+No more overpaying.
+No more settling for subpar.
+Every organization, irrespective of its size, deserves forward-thinking, cutting-edge technology.
+And with UnStruct.AI, that's precisely what you get.

+<br><br>
 # UnStruct.AI Components

 With UnStruct.AI, you're not just getting another cybersecurity tool – you're getting an all-in-one powerhouse.
 Instead of juggling multiple tools and racking up costs for each, get everything under one roof.
 Whether it's for paging, incident response, analysis, status updates, SLO/uptime monitoring, or a sprinkle of tech magic – we've got you covered.
 And the best part? **It's all free**.